Chendada-8474/DetectiveKite/README.md

 ```

 ### GPU Accelerated Computing
 For GPU acceleration, please install the compatible torch package with your device. see [INSTALL PYTORCH](https://pytorch.org).
-Futhermore, installing [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) correctly is also nesseary.
+Futhermore, installing [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) correctly is also necessary.

 ## Documentation